 Travelers of these nationalities can buy a 1-month section visa without application upon entry in Egypt: Australia, Canada, Croatia, European Union, Georgia, Japan, New Zealand, Norway, Macedonia, Republic of Korea, Russian Federation, Serbia, Ukraine, United Kingdom, and the United States.
 It takes a couple of minutes to do at a bank window before you go through customs.

 Egypt generally has three types of entry visas.

 Entry visa– valid for one month; given to any non-Egyptian native entering the country without a previously purchased the visa

 Transit visa– given to any non-Egyptian resident entering the nation for a restricted time for Transit reasons

-Tourist visa– valid for 3 months and accessible with single or various visits; bought by most of the guests to Egypt from an Egyptian government office or department before arriving in Egypt
+Tourist visa– valid for three months and accessible with single or various visits; bought by most of the guests to Egypt from an Egyptian government office or department before arriving in Egypt.

 When the traveler has a residence permit to live in another country, they can apply for a visa from the Egyptian embassy or consulate in that country or buy a visa upon arrival in the Cairo, Hurghada, or Luxor Airports.
 If they do not hold a residency permit, they must obtain their visa from the Egyptian embassy/consulate in the country that issued their passport.

 The visa for Sinai allows tourists to travel anywhere in the Sinai Peninsula; however, if they want to visit another part of Egypt, like Cairo, Hurghada, Luxor, or Aswan, they will need to obtain a new visa using the methods described before.